sharkdp/hyperfine/README.md

 — the second.

 ## License
-Copyright (c) 2018-2020 The hyperfine developers

-`hyperfine` is distributed under the terms of both the MIT License and the Apache License 2.0.
+`hyperfine` is dual-licensed under the terms of the MIT License and the Apache License 2.0.

-See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files for license details.
+See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files for details.